Jackson-Gilstrap/VP1/README.md

 Vita Reservation System

-Description - A premliminary system for the Hartwick VITA tax service provided on and off campus.
+Description - A preliminary system for the Hartwick VITA tax service provided on and off campus.

 Languages - Javascript, postgresSQL